Skip to main content

 In additional to the music-related exams and assessments, all non-native international students must complete an English assessments to determine placement or exemption in ELP classes.

-1. Degree Checklist: Receive a personalized degree checklist via SFCM email the week of August 19th.
+1. Placement Assessments: Receive a personalized assessment plan via email the week of August 19th.

-3. Assigned Advisor: Email from Office of Academic Affairs with assigned academic advisor sent by the end of the day on August 28th.
+3. Assigned Advisor: Receive the name of your assigned academic advisor and a personalized degree checklist via email by the end of the day on August 28.

-5. Registration: Receive assigned registration time via email.
-Register for classes on August 31st through the Current Student/Self-service portal.
+5. Registration: Receive your assigned registration time via email.
+Register for classes on August 30 through the Current Student/Self-Service portal.

 Instrumental Ensembles